 -

-•First woman to play and coach in the Connie Hawkins Summer basketball league.
+Dr. Hall was the first woman to play and coach in the Connie Hawkins Summer basketball league.

-•Inducted member of the Pennsylvania Girls Basketball Hall of Fame and the Tick Cloherty Western Chapter of the Pennsylvania Sports Hall of Fame.
+Dr. Hall was inducted into the Pennsylvania Girls Basketball Hall of Fame and the Tick Cloherty

-•She and her MT.
+She and her Mt.
 Alvernia team were inducted into the WPIAL Hall of Fame in 2013.

 Jule Holleran Igoe